MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-server-pay-as-you-go.md

 1. Under **Select location to install Windows Server**, choose your disk and partition per your needs.
 Then select **Next**.
 1. On the **Ready to install** screen, select **Install**

 The install process automatically reboots your device as needed.
-You'll be prompted to create a password in order to proceed with the installation.
-Once complete and you've signed in, the **Azure Arc Setup** wizard is displayed.
+You're prompted to create a password in order to proceed with the installation.
+Once complete and you're signed in, the **Azure Arc Setup** wizard is displayed.
 Follow these steps to continue setting up Pay-as-you-go:

 1. On the Get **Started with Azure Arc** screen, select **Next**.
-1. On the **Installing  Azure Arc** screen, your device will go through several checks to install the Azure Connected Machine (AzCM) agent.
+1. On the **Installing  Azure Arc** screen, your device goes through several checks to install the Azure Connected Machine (AzCM) agent.
 Then select **Configure**.
 1. On the **Configure Azure Arc** screen, select **Next**.
 1. On the **Sign in to Azure** screen, select your Azure cloud, sign in, then select **Next**.
 1. On the **Resource details** screen, continue filling in the required information, then select **Next**.